btb/SmartDiskII/README.md

-**Warning: A FloppyEMU in SmartPort mode (or, to be safe, any other SmartPort device) should never be plugged in if the J8 jumper is in place.** A future revision will add a resistor to mitigate this danger as well.
+**Warning: A FloppyEMU in SmartPort mode (or, to be safe, any other SmartPort device) should never be plugged in if the J8 jumper is in place.** A future revision will add a resistor or diode to mitigate this danger as well.